-As IBS doctor and IBS sufferer, I am afraid to tell you that this MAGICAL treatment doesn’t exist.
+As an IBS doctor and patient, I regret that this magical cure doesn’t exist.

-so, If you want to learn how to cure IBS in one day you have to read this thoroughly.
+So, if you’re keen to learn how to alleviate IBS in a day, you’ll need to read this thoroughly.

-This is an extensively researched, evidence-based article.
-About the most effective strategies that may help you to relieve IBS in one day.
+This is a comprehensive, evidence-based article about the most effective strategies that may help you relieve IBS in a day.

-If you have IBS, your intestine is oversensitive to gas. you may feel pain and distention even with normal amounts of gas inside your gut
+If you have IBS, your intestine is hypersensitive to gas.
+You may experience pain and distention even with normal amounts of gas in your gut.

-I always instruct my patients is to avoid these foods if they have bloating, gas, or abdominal pain:
+I always advise my patients to avoid these foods if they’re experiencing bloating, gas, or abdominal pain: